KalicoCrew/kalico/docs/MPC.md

 > This feature controls the portions of the 3D printer that can get very hot.
 All standard DangerKlipper warnings apply.
 Please report all issues and bugs to github or discord.

 # Installation

-After installing DangerKlipper switch to the MPC feature branch by issuing the following console commands:
+After installing DangerKlipper you can switch to the MPC feature branch by issuing the following console commands:

 ```
 git fetch feature/mpc_experimental